whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/09 - Selfish Violence vs Violence-In-Service.md

-## Selfish Violence Vs Violence-In-Service
+## Chapter 9: Selfish Violence Vs Violence-In-Service

 Growing up in the United States, I heard a lot of people say that peace is good, and violence is bad.
 And sure, peace may be preferable, but when another group attacks, and escape is impossible, a group of people may face a choice: use violence in self-defense, or submit to the attackers.